Thoregon/thoregon.tru4D/doc/spec.md

 Builds a scope for each responsibility.
 Domain Events are sent via the global scope.
 --> responsibility scopes in matter

+### Distributed Responsibility
+Command is created by one node but will be processed by another.
+Tuple for 'client node' & 'contractor node' (service).
+Visibility between client and contractor

-## User scoped responsibilities
+### User scoped responsibilities
-Tuple for user (client) and service to enable 'remote' commands Shared user entities with the services for processing of commands
+Tuple for 'user' & 'contractor node' (service) to enable 'remote' commands Shared user entities with the services for processing of commands Visibility between user (all user nodes) and contractor

 ## Bounded contexts
 --> strategic design (structure)